yulong-wu-jackson/DevKit-AI/plugins/spec-dev/commands/refine-ticket.md

    - List the key areas of the codebase involved
    - Identify integration points and dependencies

+6. **Assess complexity for multi-ticket splitting:**
+   Evaluate if the task should be split into multiple ordered tickets.
+Consider:
+   - Can it be broken into distinct, sequential phases?
+   - Are there natural boundaries (e.g., data model → API → UI)?
+   - Would a single ticket be too large to implement in one session?
+   - Are there hard dependencies where one part must complete before another?

+   **If splitting is clearly warranted**, draft a preliminary breakdown:
+   - Identify reasonable logical sub-tickets
+   - Define the implementation order and dependencies
+   - Note what each sub-ticket would cover

+   This will be confirmed with the user in Phase 2.

 ---

 ## Phase 2: Clarifying Questions